FAQs about pet licensing

 Any additional net revenue from cat licensing will help the Animal Services Agency continue to provide quality animal care and control services.

-- The Responsible Pet Ownership By-law requires that every cat six months of age or older must be licensed and must either wear its City of Winnipeg license tag or have a legible tattoo or imbedded microchip that is registered with the Animal Services Agency.
+- The Responsible Pet Ownership By-law requires that every cat over the age of six months must be licensed and must either wear its City of Winnipeg license tag or have a legible tattoo or imbedded microchip that is registered with the Animal Services Agency.
 Even pets that 'never leave the house' or property have a way of getting out through doors, gates, or windows that are accidentally left open.
 Also, a crisis situation like a flood or fire may cause your pet to flee the safety of your property.
 Having a license tag on its collar, and/or a registered microchip/tattoo, will help reunite your lost pet with you.

 - Yes - you still need your cat licensed.
 However, if your cat has an identifiable microchip or a legible tattoo that is registered with the Animal Services Agency, they are not required to wear a license tag.